 I received my first friendship bracelet when I was 7.
-We were celebrating the annual Friendship Day in my alma mater, Colegio San Agustin (Philippines) and the teachers distributed bracelets made of yellow and red yarns to represent our school colors.
+We were celebrating our school’s annual Friendship Day and the teachers distributed bracelets made of yellow and red yarns to represent our school colors.

 In the early ’90s, silk ribbon bracelets were all the rage, and we would purchase them for P5-15 each.
 A classmate taught me how to make them from scratch, so I started buying colorful ribbons and turned my hobby into a little business.